EducationShinyAppTeam/Style_Guide/README.md

 To get started, clone the [Sample\_App](https://github.com/EducationShinyAppTeam/Sample_App) template repo found on GitHub.
-This will provide you with a skeleton for how to organize your files as well as your code.
+This will provide you with a skeleton for organizing your files as well as your code.

 **Command Line:**